-Let’s take a stroll into the aspects which make Spark SQL so popular in data processing.
+Let’s take a stroll into the aspects that make Spark SQL so popular in data processing.

-- Integrated: One can mix SQL queries with Spark programs easily.
+- Easy to Integrate: One can mix SQL queries with Spark programs easily.
 Structured data can be queried inside Spark programs using either SQL or a Dataframe API.
 Running SQL queries alongside analytic algorithms is easy because of this tight integration.

-- Hive Compatibility: Hive queries can be executed in Spark SQL without any changes to be done.
+- Compatibility with Hive: Hive queries can be executed in Spark SQL as they are.

 - Unified Data Access: Loading and querying data from various sources is possible.

-- Performance and Scalability: To make queries agile alongside computing hundreds of nodes using the Spark engine, Spark SQL incorporates a code generator, a cost-based optimizer and a columnar storage.
+- Performance and Scalability: To make queries agile, alongside computing hundreds of nodes using the Spark engine, Spark SQL incorporates a code generator, a cost-based optimizer, and columnar storage.
 This provides complete mid-query fault tolerance.

-Want to grasp a detailed knowledge on Apache Spark?
-Read this extensive Spark Tutorial!
+Grasp detailed knowledge of Apache Spark by going through this extensive Spark Tutorial!

 Spark SQL Libraries

-Data Source API: This is used to read and write structured/unstructured data into Spark SQL.
+- Data Source API: This is used to read/write structured and unstructured data from/to Spark SQL.
 In Spark SQL, we can fetch the data from multiple sources.

-Dataframe API: Dataframe API converts the fetched data into tabular columns which can further be used for SQL operations.
+- DataFrame API: DataFrame API converts the fetched data into tabular columns that can further be used for SQL operations.
 These tables are equivalent to relational databases in SQL.

 Querying Using Spark SQL

-In Spark SQL, Datasets comprise distributed computation that is converted into a sequence of RDDs which is called DAG (Directed Acyclic Graph).
+In Spark SQL, Datasets comprise distributed computation that is converted into a sequence of RDDs called DAG (Directed Acyclic Graph).
 Here is a simple example for querying using Spark SQL.

 We can add a schema to an existing RDD programmatically.
-It can be done by importing the respective APIs, applying transformations, etc.
+It can be done by importing the respective API, applying transformations, etc.

-In the below example, a text file is being stored onto an RDD.
-And then, we are adding a schema for that RDD.
+In the below example, a text file is being stored into an RDD.
+And then, we are adding a schema to that RDD.

 The file employees.txt has the following data:

-Prepare yourself for the Top Apache Spark Interview Questions And Answers Now!
+Prepare yourself for top jobs by learning from these Apache Spark Interview Questions and Answers!

 Caching Tables In-memory

 Here, we are creating a temporary view in memory for the above text file.
 Temporary views can be accessed faster as they are stored in memory.
-Since, the queries are being performed on a cached table, we will get the desired results in no time.
+Since queries are performed on a cached table, we will get the desired results in no time.

 So, this brings us to the end of this section.
-We will learn more about Dataframes in the coming Section.
+We will learn about PySpark in the coming section.

-Intellipaat provides the most comprehensive Big Data & Spark Course in Sydney to fast-track your career!
+Intellipaat provides the most comprehensive Big Data and Spark Course in Sydney to fast-track your career!